-The incumbent works under the direction of the Regional Counsel or Chief Counsel/Associate Regional Counsel for Housing Finance and Programs.
-The incumbent receives professional guidance and direction from the Regional Counsel or Chief Counsel/Associate Regional Counsel for Housing Finance and Programs or her/his designee, as necessary.
-The incumbent, with direction as needed, plans the approach, conducts any necessary investigation, research or negotiations and develops the complete recommendation, decision, report, opinion, brief, contract or other product.
-The incumbent exercises independence in the formulation of responses and develops and renders sound and reliable advice and recommendations.
+The incumbent is under the supervision of the Regional Counsel.
+The incumbent receives professional guidance and direction from the General Counsel or her/his designee, as necessary.
+Assignments are typically carried out with limited and infrequent preliminary instruction.
+The incumbent independently plans the approach, conducts any necessary investigation, research or negotiations and develops the complete decision, report, opinion, brief, contract or other product.
+The incumbent exercises independent discretion in the formulation of responses and renders advice and recommendations.
 The work results are deemed technically authoritative, are seldom reviewed for the effect of the advice on overall programs, and are generally accepted without significant change.
 Performance is evaluated on the basis of soundness of decisions and determinations, feasibility of recommendations and suggestions offered in discussing unprecedented, unusual and significant cases, sound application of regulatory guides and policies and smooth office management.
 The incumbent plans, organizes, and carries out the majority of projects for which she/he is responsible, independently, keeping the supervisor apprised of the status of those projects and any major problems encountered.